Mechanical Puzzles Addiction

 - Meta puzzles.
 Puzzles within different layers of abstraction of the same theme.

-For those unfamiliar with puzzle video games and see this post by chance, I recommend you Paquerette Down the Bunburrows, Baba Is You and PortalSnake, whose core mechanism are unique, creative and interesting.
+For those unfamiliar with puzzle video games and see this post by chance, I recommend Paquerette Down the Bunburrows, Baba Is You and PortalSnake, whose core mechanism are unique, creative and interesting.
 If you prefer more traditional games with mechanism possible in the real world, try Stephen’s Sausage Roll, Snakebird and Puddle Knights.

 Comments powered by Disqus.